Chile, Argentina & the Patagonia Lakes 11 days

 Breakfast (in flight), Dinner

-Pre-Columbian Art Museum, Funicular ride
+Museum of Pre-Columbian Art, Funicular ride

 Arrive in Santiago.
 After clearing customs, a Go Ahead representative greets you and escorts you to your hotel.
 After check-in, set out to tour the Chilean capital.
-Your walking tour of downtown Santiago introduces you to some of the most important sites in the city.
-Next, a funicular ride takes you up the steep slopes of Cerro San Cristobal where panoramic views unfold beneath your feet.
+Your walking tour of downtown Santiago introduces you to some of the most important sights in the city.
+Next, a funicular ride takes you up the steep slopes of Cerro San Cristóbal where panoramic views unfold beneath your feet.
 Gather tonight for a welcome dinner.